macdonaldster/macdonaldster.github.io/pages/music-recommended-to-me-2019-10-29.md

 # Whenever a friend of mine sends me music I am linking to it here...

+These links are presented with some text provided to me right before the URL, in the order they were received (latest first:)

 - "goblins!!!" - [https://www.youtube.com/watch?v=ZNpDmKHAjeE](https://www.youtube.com/watch?v=ZNpDmKHAjeE)
 - "Meet me on Mount Carmel!" - [https://www.youtube.com/watch?v=zOZeFuCuiCQ](https://www.youtube.com/watch?v=zOZeFuCuiCQ)